 Model United Nations conferences are actual simulations of the workings of the United Nations, with delegates assuming the positions currently pending among the countries they represent.

 The Austin College Peace Corps Preparation Program (PCPP) is designed to help students acquire the knowledge, skills, and experience needed to serve in the Peace Corps.

 This fellowship program, created in honor of former Austin College professors Paul Beardsley and Clyde Hall, fosters faculty-student collaborative research in the humanities and social sciences.
 For more information, contact Max Grober.

 Social Entrepreneurship for Poverty Alleviation (SEPA) is a collaborative program between Austin College, The Texoma Council of Governments, and US Government Grants, designed to increase student engagement and collaboration with local non-profit organizations.
-For more information, contact Don Rodgers.
+For more information, contact Cary Wacker.

 The Science Teaching and Research (STAR) Leadership Program is an outstanding opportunity for all Austin College students who take chemistry and biology courses to learn leadership behaviors as they learn science.
-Contact Stephanie Gould for more information.
+Contact John Richardson for more information.